k-scherbitsky/WindowWallpaper/README.md

 - ??
 - PROFIT

-### Congratulate!
+### Congratulation!
 Wallpapers from lock screen will be coping to your folder when you startup Windows